peterdocter/cwac-richtextutils/README.markdown

 CWAC RichTextUtils: Making Rich Text Cheaper
 ============================================

+**THE CLASSES FROM THIS PROJECT HAVE BEEN MIGRATED TO THE [CWAC-RichEdit](https://github.com/commonsguy/cwac-richedit) LIBRARY AND WILL BE SUPPORTED THERE.
+THIS REPOSITORY IS HERE PURELY FOR HISTORICAL PURPOSES.**

 Android's `TextView` and subclasses support `Spanned` objects that blend in formatting rules along with text.
 This library provides some utilities for working with